 Looking for faster Internet?

-NBN wholesaler nbnco offers four NBN Speed Tiers to ISPs, which dictates how fast your internet connection will be.
-Here's how to choose the best plan.
+NBN wholesaler nbnco offers four NBN speed tiers to ISPs, which dictates how fast your Internet connection will be, and here's how to choose the best plan.
 Read more…

 Faster Wi-Fi speeds

 On the other hand, should you be facing mediocre Wi-Fi speeds, a new modem-router can deliver significant performance improvements on multiple levels.
 However, before you start comparing models, you'll want to make sure that it's your Wi-Fi and not your Internet connection that's performing below your expectations.
 To do this, simply connect your laptop or PC to your modem-router via an Ethernet cable and run a speed test.
 If the results differ drastically when compared with running the same test over Wi-Fi, it's safe to lay the blame on your modem-router's Wi-Fi capabilities.